quartznet/quartznet/documentation/quartz-2.x/tutorial/job-stores.md

 Currently following database providers are supported:

-* SqlServer-11 - SQL Server driver for .NET Framework 1.1
 * SqlServer-20 - SQL Server driver for .NET Framework 2.0
-* OracleClient-20 - Microsoft's Oracle Driver (comes bundled with .NET Framework)
 * OracleODP-20 - Oracle's Oracle Driver
-* MySql-10 - MySQL Connector/.NET v.
-1.0.7
-* MySql-109 - MySQL Connector/.NET v.
-1.0.9
+* OracleODPManaged-1123-40 Oracle's managed driver for Oracle 11
+* OracleODPManaged-1211-40 Oracle's managed driver for Oracle 12
 * MySql-50 - MySQL Connector/.NET v.
 5.0 (.NET 2.0)
 * MySql-51 - MySQL Connector/:NET v.
 5.1 (.NET 2.0)
+* MySql-65 - MySQL Connector/:NET v.
+6.5 (.NET 2.0)
 * SQLite-10 - SQLite ADO.NET 2.0 Provider v.
 1.0.56 (.NET 2.0)
 * Firebird-201 - Firebird ADO.NET 2.0 Provider v.
 2.0.1 (.NET 2.0)
 * Firebird-210 - Firebird ADO.NET 2.0 Provider v.
 2.1.0 (.NET 2.0)
+* Npgsql-20 - PostgreSQL Npgsql

+**You can and should use latest version of driver if newer is available, jsut create an assembly binding redirect**

 If your Scheduler is very busy (i.e. nearly always executing the same number of jobs as the size of the thread pool, then you should probably set the number of connections in the data source to be the about the size of the thread pool + 1.This is commonly configured